 What's that, you say?
 You're from another dimension and have no idea how you got here?
 Don't worry, that happens all the time!
 We blame the Gods.

 (Popular ways to become a Dungeon include Divine Recruitment, summoning rituals Gone Horribly Wrong, Necromancy Gone Horribly Right, reincarnees getting misfiled by the Celestial Bureaucracy, or simply people dying while in contact with the right kind of magical rock.
-Oh and occasionally some Dungeon Cores are just created without any soul shenanigans at all, but those guys are kinda stupid and uninteresting.)
+Usually all those are done as First-Episode Resurrection and usually Reincarnate in Another World.
+Oh, and occasionally some Dungeon Cores are just created without any soul shenanigans at all, but those guys are kinda stupid and uninteresting.)

 The downside is that your editing power fizzles out in the vicinity of intruders, and also you will be metaphysically unable to wall your core off — there must be a traversable path from the surface to your core.
 (Of course, it can be made arbitrarily unsafe to travel...)